No one likes disasters…unless you’re a hotshot Hollywood director who’s running out of good material.

 They’re made with a wide range of folks in mind, which is fine and all.
 But your kit should really be personalized based on several things.

-For example, what natural disasters are common to your area?
+For example, what natural disasters are common in your area?
 Do you have kids or pets?
 And does your family member have a medical condition?
 You want your kit to address these specific factors.

 You May Not Get Your Money’s Worth